-Odds and Ends about the Club's activities and its Members from our Presidentthumbnail view
+Odds and Ends about the Club's activities and its Members from our Presidentsthumbnail view

-This month President Jenny is in Conversation with Robert Winnicott.
+This month Past-President Jenny Edgell is in Conversation with Robert Winnicott.

 Robert joined Havant Rotary in 1982 and was President in 1987.
 Robert has been on all committees over his 35 years in Rotary and donated the Jewel for the President’s Lady.

 I have lived in Rowlands Castle all my life.

 The family construction company was based in Copnor and I joined as an apprentice carpenter, missing doing National Service by one day because of deferment and the dates on my apprenticeship deed.
 I worked in the Joinery Shop, used tools on construction sites which was a mixture of hands-on carpentry and an introduction to administration, such as time sheets, delivery notes etc.

 Progressively the administration work in the main office and supervision of construction sites gave me more responsibility for running the company.
 When my Grandfather died in 1971 I took over the business which was not without a certain amount of hostility from my father.

 What type of work did the Company do?

 Contract work, obtained through competitive tendering working through surveyors, architects etc. carrying out Pub work for breweries, Southern Gas, Plessey’s, MOD, local hospitals and SEB.